7 Common Music Production Mistakes to Avoid

 It's rare to have more than five core elements playing simultaneously in a track.
 The most basic structure is a kick drum, a snare drum, percussion, bass, and lead sound.

-The best approach is learning to distinguish between the different elements of electronic music and focus on these key elements.
+The best approach to production techniques is learning to distinguish between the different elements of electronic music and focus on these key elements.

-Once you establish this understanding, you will be able to accurately decipher what is occurring at the core of a track.
+Once you establish an understanding of this intricate process, you will be able to accurately decipher what is occurring at the core of a track.

 Listen to a few well-produced reference tracks and their elements instead of listening to fifteen FX samples over a weak core of the track.